hariby/amazon-braket-workshop-cdk/README.md

 ## Usage
 - Deploy with `cdk deploy braket-workshop-cdk`.
-- Share Management Console login user: WorkshopUser_XXXXXXXXX_ and password: InitialPassword!! with attendees.
+- Share Management Console login user: `WorkshopUserXXXXXXXXX` and password: `InitialPassword!!` with attendees.

 ## How to develop